afrith/verify-za-vaccine-cert/README.md

 ```js
 const result = checkCertFormat(qrcode)
 ```
-This function's signature is the same as `verifyCert`, except that it is synchronous so the result is returned directly and not through a Promise.
+The result of this function takes the same format as that of `verifyCert`, except that it is returned synchronously and not through a Promise.

 ## License
 This library is released under the MIT License.
 See `LICENSE` for more details.